open-risk/transitionMatrix/docs/source/description.rst

 From PyPI
 -------------

 ..
-Todo:: PyPI might not have the latest and best release
+Todo:: PyPI might not have the latest code

 .. code:: bash

-    pip3 install pandas
-    pip3 install matplotlib, plotly
     pip3 install transitionMatrix

 From sources